Disclosure Document Update Season

 Non-compliance with the Code by franchisors continues to be on the radar of the Australian Competition and Consumer Commission (ACCC).
 Given the recent changes to the Code it is expected the ACCC will remain active in the franchising sector and want to test the new provisions and also check franchisor compliance with the new legal obligations.

 Under the Code, the ACCC has significant audit and investigative powers and can issue infringement notices currently to $11,100 for a corporation.
-Further, pecuniary penalties of up to $66,600 (which are expected to increase to $133,200) per non-compliance can be ordered by the Federal Court for non-compliance with the Code.
+Further, pecuniary penalties of up to $133,200 per non-compliance can be ordered by the Federal Court for non-compliance with the Code.

 Provisions of the Code which attract a penalty for non-compliance include the obligations on franchisors to: